Fixtures

 In the 1990s, KuPS had financial problems and even dropped to the third tier for the first time.
 In the early 2000s, KuPS spent seasons in both the First Division and in Veikkausliiga.
 The club have been in the top-flight since 2008.

-As of 2024, the club hasn’t finished lower than 3rd in the league table since 2017.
+The club hasn’t finished lower than 3rd in the league table since 2017.
 In the 2019 season KuPS won its sixth league title, coached by Jani Honkavaara.
 In 2021 and 2022 the club won the Finnish Cup for the third and fourth times.
 In the 2024 season, KuPS won its first-ever league and cup double, after winning the Finnish Championship and the Finnish Cup titles, led again by coach Honkavaara and captain Petteri Pennanen.

 KuPS Kuopio, officially known as Kuopion Palloseura, is a prominent Finnish football club based in Kuopio, Finland.
 Founded in 1923, the team has a rich history and is one of the oldest and most successful clubs in Finnish football.
 KuPS competes in the Veikkausliiga, the top tier of Finnish football, and has a passionate fan base that supports the team at their home ground, the Savon Sanomat Areena.